Yes, I know it’s a terrible pun but I couldn’t resist it.

-Quite seriously, though, how to capture my favourite flying friends successfully on pixels, even when they are stationary, wasn’t immediately straightforward so I thought it worth sharing a few opinions.
+Quite seriously, though, how best to capture my favourite flying friends successfully on pixels, even when they are stationary, wasn’t immediately obvious so I thought it worth sharing a few opinions.

 ISO, Aperture & Depth of Field

-I generally favour auto-focusing.
+I favour auto-focusing.
 Many people prefer manual focusing when using a macro lens to pick precisely which point is the centre of focus.
-Modern cameras do not have the old aids to manual focusing, such as split image (align the two halves) or Fresnel lens (suddenly goes clear when in focus); they just have a plain screen and you are left to judge when focus is achieved (though sometimes a beep can be encouraged.
-Hence, I find auto-focus more reliable, especially with corrected vision.
+Modern cameras do not have the old aids to manual focusing, such as split image (align the two halves) or Fresnel lens (suddenly goes clear when in focus); they just have a plain screen and you are left to judge when focus is achieved (though sometimes a beep can be encouraged).
+Hence, I find auto-focus more reliable, especially with my corrected vision.

-For static (well, mostly static – see later) subjects, I use a single auto-focus point, by default the centre point.
+For static [well, mostly static – see later] subjects, I use a single auto-focus point, by default the centre point.

 Odos are small critters with very fine detail.
 The sharper the lens, the better.
-These days, almost any camera has enough mega-pixels to reproduce fine detail at A4 print size.
+These days, any camera has enough mega-pixels to reproduce fine detail at A4 or A3 print size.
 Our older cameras were “only” 10 mega-pixels but they produced perfectly good A4 prints.
-Bolting a cheaper lens on a more expensive camera body won’t improve things much whereas a sharper lens on a regular body will.
+Bolting a cheaper lens on a more expensive camera body won’t improve things whereas a sharper lens on a regular camera body will.
 Given “spare” cash burning a hole in your pocket, I would always recommend upgrading your lens before your camera body – you’ll get bigger bang for your buck, as our transatlantic friends say.

 If you’ve already got the good glass, by all means upgrade the camera body as well. 😉